sipolac/thesis/README.md

 > Since this type of learning problem is unexplored, we use a dynamic architecture generation process to find networks that perform well.
 We also implement a new process for generating more realistic synthetic data that preserves some cross-appliance usage information.
 Results show that a neural network is in fact capable of predicting appliance-level summary statistics.
 More importantly, most models generalize successfully to houses that were not used in training and validation, with the best-performing models having an error that is less than half the baseline.

+To re-run the project:

-Before running anything, the cleaned CSV data from the REFIT site, https://pure.strath.ac.uk/portal/en/datasets/refit-electrical-load-measurements-cleaned(9ab14b0e-19ac-4279-938f-27f643078cec).html, needs to be placed in a directory data/CLEAN_REFIT_081116/.
-Note that the file data/appliances.csv was created "by hand" using the README from the REFIT site.
+1. Place the [cleaned CSV data from the REFIT site](https://pure.strath.ac.uk/portal/en/datasets/refit-electrical-load-measurements-cleaned(9ab14b0e-19ac-4279-938f-27f643078cec).html) into a directory data/CLEAN_REFIT_081116/.

-py/create_data.py creates the modeling data.
-This data is output into a "run" directory that is created in the project directory.
-This data then needs to be manually moved to a directory data/for_models/.
+2. Run **py/create_data.py**, which creates the data used for the neural network models.
+This data is output into a directory run/YYYY-MM-DD that is created in the project directory, which then needs to be moved manually to the directory data/for_models/.
 (This manual process avoids accidentally overwriting.)

-py/build_models.py builds the models once the modeling data is in the right location.
-This takes a *very* long time, but it can by stopped and restarted at any point with no issues.
+3. Run **py/build_models.py**.
+This builds the models once the modeling data is in the right location.
+This takes *days* on a CPU, but it can by stopped by a keyboard interrupt and restarted at any point with no issues.

+A few notes:

-The code in ipynb/ is used to create graphs and tables for the paper.
-It is also used to make calculations used in the paper.
-It is not very organized, but the file name is more or less associated with the Python file used to create the data described in the notebook.
+- The Jupyter notebooks (\*.ipynb) are used to create graphs, tables and calculations for the paper.
+It is ad-hoc and very organized (sorry!), but the file names are more or less associated with the Python file used to create the data explored in the notebook.

-py/utils.py just contains utility functions used by the other Python files.
+- If the cleaned REFIT data was updated since this code was written, you may need to make modifications to the directory name and to the function ``save_refit_data`` in py/create_data.py.

+- The file data/appliances.csv was created "by hand" using the README from the REFIT site.